captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ### Configure the Connection to the Database

-In order for the project to be able to connect to the PostgreSQL database, you will need to handle the configuration.
+In order for the project to be able to connect to the PostgreSQL database, we first need to handle configuration.

-First, create an `app.env` file to contain the credentials required for the Postgres image.
+First, create a `.env` file at the root of the project to contain environment variables, including the credentials required for the Postgres image.

 ```
 POSTGRES_HOST=127.0.0.1